 Blizzard had divided the release of the content into six major parts or Phases, as they call it.
 The Honor System with Honorable Kills, Dishonorable Kills, and PvP Rank Rewards became available with the releasing of the second Phase.
 This is what developers say about all other Phases in one of the Blue Posts:

-…In the third phase, we’ll introduce the first Battlegrounds: Alterac Valley (version 1.12) and Warsong Gulch, alongside with their associated vendors.
+…In the third phase, we’ll introduce the first Battlegrounds: Alterac Valley (Patch 1.12) and Warsong Gulch, alongside with their associated vendors.
 One thing to note is that there were a couple of updates to these vendors throughout the original patch releases, so some items won’t be available right away.
 For example, the Spell Penetration trinkets available from the Warsong Gulch vendor weren’t introduced until Patch 1.9, so we’re currently thinking that we’ll add these in phase 5.
 The Arathi Basin Battleground will follow in phase 4, along with its specific vendor.
 It’ll be interesting to see how many people stay behind to guard the flag.
 Finally, in phase 6, we’ll have the world PvP objectives in Silithus and Eastern Plaguelands, which will come out at the same time as Naxxramas.

 On the whole, the schedule of the PvP content release looks the following way.

-Phase 1 (WoW Classic Launch)
+- Phase 1 (WoW Classic Launch)

 - You can PvP one another in the world, but there is no tracking and no formal rewards for doing so.

-Phase 2
+- Phase 2

 - Honor System (including Dishonorable Kills)